Florent2/emberjs-tutorial/README.md

 We now have the ability to add todos, but no way to mark them as done.
 Before the frustration of a never-ending todo list gets the better of us, let’s add the ability to mark todos complete.

-The first thing we need to do is add a checkbox to each todo list itEmber.
+The first thing we need to do is add a checkbox to each todo list item.
 As was mentioned earlier, if we want to handle events, such as user input, we need a view.
 In this case, we are adding a checkbox and want to be notified whenever the value of the checkbox is changed by the user.
 Let’s update the Handlebars template in `index.html` to look like the following:

 ```html
 <script type="text/html">